musabbozkurt/inventory-management-service/README.md

 1. Run `mvn clean install` or `mvn clean package`
 2. Run `mvn spring-boot:run` or `./mvnw spring-boot:run`
     - Run [./scripts/run.sh](scripts%2Frun.sh) to start the application with `New Relic Java agent` (OPTIONAL)
+3. `docker-compose up -d --build` can be run to create and run Docker image (OPTIONAL)

 -----